-First, complex, optimal instrument rules derived from one specific model perform poorly when plugged into a different model.
+First, complex, optimal instrument rules derived from one specific model perform poorly when plugged into some other different model with a different structure.
 So using such a rule would be very risky if we have serious doubts about the true nature of macroeconomic transmission channels and interaction.

-Second, simple instrument rules, taken from the same family as the Taylor rule, do not perform much worse than the complex optimal rule.
+Second, simple instrument rules, taken from the same family as the Taylor rule, usually do not perform much worse than the complex optimal rule.

-Third, and this is actually implied in the second result, the near-optimal performance of simple rules is rather robust across a wide spectrum of models.
+Third, and this is actually implied in the second result, the near-optimal performance of simple rules is rather robust across a wide spectrum of different models.33